peterjc/flake8-sfs/README.rst

 formatting - yet want to gradually move to f-strings.
 Here you could use this plugin to enforce a rule allowing those but rejecting the string format method.

-Or you might the the old ways are the best, and configure flake8 to ignore the percent formatting but treat either the format method or f-strings as errors.
+Or you might say the old ways are the best, and configure flake8 to ignore the percent formatting but treat either the format method or f-strings as errors.

 By default this plugin complains about all three styles - we expect you to make